Feynman Categories: Graph Glossary

 \subsubsection{Category of directed/ordered/oriented graphs.}

 \begin{enumerate}

 \item Define the category of directed graphs $\Graphs^{dir}$ to be the category whose objects are directed graphs.
-Morphisms are morphisms $\phi$ of the underlying graphs, which additionally satisfy that $\phi^F$ preserves orientation of the flags and the $i_{\phi}$ also only has orbits consisting of one ``in'' and one ``out'' flag, that is the ghost graph is also directed.
+Morphisms are morphisms $\phi$ of the underlying graphs such that $\phi^F$ preserves orientation of the flags and $i_{\phi}$ only has orbits consisting of one ``in'' and one ``out'' flag, that is, the ghost graph is also directed.

 \item